Contact Us

 There are many stories like the examples above of the frugality and efficiency with which they handle money to maximize what is made available to the mission.

-When I have contributed to their ministry, they have provided me either ahead of time with a budget or after the fact with an accounting of exactly how the money was spent.
+While I have contributed to their ministry, they have been willing to provide me with an accounting of exactly how the money was spent.
 While I was there, I had many opportunities to watch them spend money.
 In their home, they buy whole vegetables, rice, flour, and other basic ingredients, and the young lady of the house makes family meals out of that from scratch.
 They are not accustomed to buying fruits, or any kind of prepared foods for themselves.
 They get around on family motorcycles, and do not own a car.
 They looked at new refrigerators and then bought a used one for the CSF school.
 They bought used furniture for the school office.
 They would purchase inexpensive snacks for the school children.
 They built a baptistry on the premises while I was there, using their own labor and about USD $200 in raw materials (bricks and concrete mix).

 Funds sent to them go a long way.
-The CSF facility rent and utilities are about USD $125/month.
+The original CSF #1 facility rent and utilities were about USD $125/month.
 A teacher's salary is about $100/month.
 Snacks/food for the children $50/month.
 They have expanded the educational services of CSF, with the most recent vision to purchase inexpensive sewing machines at $90-$100 each, for a vocational training program.
+The current CSF #3 facility at Sharif Park, which they built, was funded primarily by Javied's new wife from New Zealand (he was a widower and she was a widow), Marjorie, who completely liquidated her own financial estate in New Zealand to pay for it.

 All this is to point out that this is certainly a worthy and efficient ministry to contribute funds to.
 However, there is no American/western ministry front.
 There is no Paypal in Pakistan.
 In 2014 I showed Jamshaid a credit card, and he did not know what it was or how it worked.
 I had to explain the whole western credit card system to him.
 The Pakistanis deal strictly in cash.

-Western Union and Moneygram now are giving them trouble receiving money, because of those companies' security protocols.
-Recently I tried Ria Money Transfer and they banned me from attempting to send money to Pakistan before I even had an opportunity to explain.
+Western Union and Moneygram now are giving them trouble receiving money, because of those companies' security protocols, and the number of scam operations in Pakistan, as I also mentioned above.
+At one point I tried Ria Money Transfer and they banned me from attempting to send money to Pakistan before I even had an opportunity to explain.
 Since Jamshaid now lives in the U.S., we send him money using PayPal, and then he sends it to Pakistan using Ria directly to Javied's bank account.
 PayPal is free within the U.S. to transfer to him for non-business purposes, and there is a nominal fee for people sending from outside the U.S. The only economical way we have of sending funds is through Jamshaid.
 See the PayPal "Donate" button below.
 He can also receive funds through Venmo or Zelle.

 As of March of 2019, Javied was working on starting another primary school at another brick kiln factory, and was exploring options at a third one.
 He also had a vision for the current CSF location to be moved to a place they would own, not rent.
-The Muslim owner has told them that he would like to rent the current facility out to others, and has just not found any takers.
-Javied wants to build a facility (and by "build" I don't mean hire construction workers, American style -- they would build it themselves with bricks and other building materials) to also include an orphanage where the orphans in the school could live at the school.
+The Muslim owner told them that he would like to rent the current facility out to others, and has just not found any takers.
+Javied wanted to build a facility (and by "build" I don't mean hire construction workers, American style; rather, they would build it themselves with bricks and other building materials) to also include an orphanage where the orphans in the school could live at the school.

 I can attest to the fact that a real investment is being made into people's lives for the Kingdom of God.
-Again, you can get my contact information through them.
+People have been and are being reached in brick kiln labor camps and educated, particularly children who would have spent their lives in illiteracy, making bricks.
+Again, you can get my contact information through Javied or Jamshaid, then contact me directly.

 Christians are allowed to do their own thing in Pakistan without threat of physical harm, for the most part, but they are a heavily discriminated class, much like African Americans were in America from 1863 to 1963.
 They are denied jobs, privileges, and get paid the lowest wages.
 They are simply despised and looked down upon by the Muslim majority.
 This is why Javied and others don't have lucrative opportunities for earning or otherwise obtaining money in Pakistan.
 They depend on sponsorship by people like me and you.